 So what’s new in the digital marketing world?
 Well, in this ever-changing industry it is expected that new trends emerge regularly.
 Change is expected really, I mean we are dealing with humans so behaviours, views, and moods which are never static.
-Here a 5 digital marketing trends that show no signs of slowing down any time soon.
+Here are 5 digital marketing trends that show no signs of slowing down any time soon.

 Whereas social listening is concerned with tracking how people feel about your brand.
 If you’re able to keep up with your audiences daily conversations, then you can uncover opportunities to engage with them!
 Listening to what your audience is saying will help you figure out which type of content is performing well.
 48% of brand actions that prompt customers to purchase, are down to brands responsiveness.